An electric motorised snowboard. At least that’s what everyone calls it

 In general, in the trend of electrification of everything and everything, and this device touched the hands of homebuilders.

-What is already there, I’ve already fantasized about it, and tried to visualize in Photoshop electric version to show friends and listen to feedback.
+What is already there, I’ve already fantasized about it and tried to visualize in Photoshop an electric version to show friends and listen to feedback.

 At the time (a couple of years ago), there were no components on sale yet to implement the prototype.
 At least I couldn’t find any, and left the idea in a long drawer, in the format of just photos of concepts.